There is a very good reason as why a black belt in Aikido is a mandatory requirement to join the Tokyo Riot Police.

 All Aikido Dan rankings (black belt and above) are officially registered with Aikikai World Headquarters in Tokyo, Japan.

 Aikikai Hombu Japan registered Godan (5th Dan black belt)

 Founder and Head Instructor for Aikido Alliance Australia

 Living for over 9 years in Japan really made an incredible difference in my level of Aikido knowledge, understanding, and technical ability.
-Since Aikido grew from within Japan, by not studying Japan's manner, culture, social etiquette, religion, daily life, removes a great part of the environment that Aikido came from.
+Since Aikido grew from within Japan, by not studying Japan's manner, culture, social etiquette, religion, daily life, completely ignores and removes a great part of the environment that Aikido came from.

 Aikido is a holistic art, and all the above needs to be understood to grasp the true concept of Aikido.

 To only study the art of Aikido by itself is like studying a leaf, not even noticing, or taking into account the tree that it came from.